matthew-sayer/matthew-sayer/README.md

 ## Highlight Projects
 I’ve been building with MCP and agentic AI—here are some key repos:

+- **mcp_quick_start_py** - A quickstart template to enable you to build MCP tools straightaway, either run locally with uv or with docker.
 - **gene_mcp** – A Model Context Protocol server for genetic analysis using DNA files
 - **more to be added**